suedinym/simple_responsive-template-for-zen-cart/README.md

 ### WHAT DOES THIS ADD-ON DO?

-This add-on template allows people who are still using the basic Classic template, and have modified little beyond the images and CSS to make their site responsive.
+This add-on template allows people who are still using the basic Classic template, and have modified little beyond the images and CSS to make their Zen Cart site responsive.

 ### WHAT'S IN THE DOWNLOAD?